-Eileen, an artist out of Montreal, Canada after using a number of print companies emailed us about a problem she was having with getting giclee fine art prints produced to her satisfaction.
+Eileen, an artist out of Montreal, Canada, after using a number of print companies, emailed us about a problem she was having with getting giclee fine art prints produced to her satisfaction.

-This is a great question that Eileen asked so I am going to share a few points that I hope will shed some new light on the steps we take to figure out why a print might not have come out correctly or as expected.
+This is a great question that Eileen asked, so I am going to share a few points that I hope will shed some new light on the steps we take to figure out why a print might not have come out correctly or as expected.

 There are a few points you want to know about printing artwork as giclee prints in general beforehand.